apache/skywalking/docs/en/setup/backend/kafka-fetcher.md

 ```

 ## Other Fetcher Plugins
-There are other plugin implementations of transporter plugins.
-Please you prefer to use them rather than Kafka.
+There are other transporter plugins.
+You could find these plugins from 3rd party repositories.

 * [Pulsar Fetcher Plugin](https://github.com/SkyAPM/transporter-plugin-for-skywalking/blob/main/docs/en/pulsar/Pulsar-Fetcher.md)